 ATTACHMENT A SPECIFICATIONS OF WORK TO BE PERFORMED

 Contractor shall provide the State of Vermont with legal services, further described below and as set forth herein.
-Without limitation, Contractor shall assist and support the AGO’s investigation and potential litigation against fossil fuel companies for the harms caused by global warming and/or the fossil
+Without limitation, Contractor shall assist and support the AGO’s investigation and potential litigation against fossil fuel companies relating to climate change and the fossil

-fuel industry’s deception of the Vermont public.
+fuel industry’s deception of the Vermont public regarding such matters.
 The work to be performed consists of assisting the AGO (and through it, the Vermont Agency of Natural Resources (ANR)) in conducting the investigation, determining what claims will be brought, drafting the complaint, conducting affirmative and defensive discovery, taking and defending depositions, motions practice, potential settlement negotiations, preparing for and conducting any trial that proceeds, and, if necessary, appellate briefing and argument.
 The AGO, at all times, will direct the litigation in all respects, including but not limited to, whether and when to initiate litigation, against whom actions will be taken, the claims to be brought in said litigation, whether and when to file dispositive or other motions, approval and rejection of all settlement offers, and the amount and type of damages and injunctive relief to be brought.

 CONTRACT REPRESENTATIVES: Lewis Baach Kaufmann Middlemiss PLLC

-Primary contact for the Contractor will be Eric Lewis, Partner, Lewis Baach Kaufmann Middlemniss, PLLC.
+Primary contact for the Contractor will be Eric Lewis, Partner, Lewis Baach Kaufmann Middlemiss, PLLC.

 Primary contacts for the State of Vermont will be Justin Kolber, Assistant Attorney General, and Robert McDougall, Assistant Attorney General.